 Aside from the obvious negative effects of spamming someone’s email, there are numerous other ways that you can turn away a customer from email marketing if you are not careful.
 Take a look at these email marketing etiquette tips your business should know for better results and happier customers:

 - Get recipient permission.
 The best way to build an email marketing list, while following proper email marketing etiquette, is organically.
 Have sign-up options on your website, landing pages, advertising initiatives, and more.
 You will turn better results if you’re emailing people who actually want to receive your emails.

 - Make it easy to unsubscribe.
-Email marketing etiquette isn’t just about getting permission to start sending emails in the first place: if customers want to opt-out of your emails, make it easy for them.
+Email marketing etiquette isn’t just about getting permission to start sending emails in the first place: if customers want to opt-out of receiving your emails, make it easy for them.
 Provide a link in all of your emails, or if they email your personally, respond and let them know you will remove them from your list immediately.

 - Proof and test all emails.
 If you’re sending emails with text errors and broken links, you will not impress your customers.
-Take the time to proof you emails, multiple sets of eyes is always helps.
+Take the time to proof you emails.
+Having multiple sets of eyes always helps.
 Also, remember to test all of your emails before they are sent out to customers.
 Remember, proper email marketing etiquette!

 - Segment your recipient list.
 By segmenting your email list, you make it so you can personalize your customers’ experience by location, industry, previous purchasing history, and more.
 This will add to the effectiveness of your campaigns by allowing you to send emails that truly pertain to your recipients’ needs and interests.